-I’ve been writing a lot about road trips lately, and everything I’ve seen, but I had to create a list of road trip attractions along the way on these trips.
+Road trip attractions along the way – these are what create great road trip stories are made of.
+I’ve written a lot about road trips lately, and everything I’ve seen, but I had to create a list of roadside sights along the way on these trips.
 These are the things that had me pull off to the shoulder, or park and explore or just shake my head moments.
 These are mostly in the southwest, as most of my travels in the 12 months have been through California, Nevada, Utah, and Arizona.
 I’d love to see your comments about where we need to get the next “I pulled over for this moment”.
 This is my collection of weird stuff I saw on road trips and some of the most beautiful scenery.

 As you drive from Los Angeles to Palm Springs, California you may think you are seeing a mirage out in the desert.
 The first time I drove past the large dinosaurs in Cabazon, I had to make an exit and turn back around to confirm I saw what I thought I saw.
 Two of the dinosaurs are visible from the highway and are accessible with nearby parking.
-To see the remaining 50 dinosaurs previously featured in movies and tour through the area, there is an approximate $13.00 admission fee.
+Know there is a $13.00 admission to see 50 dinosaurs previously featured in movies.
 That includes the staircase to walk up inside Mr.Rex to his mouth.

 2. Antelope Poppy Reserve